What is impetigo?

 How can impetigo be treated?

 The first step is to remove the crusts gently and regularly – antibacterial liquid soap/skin wash and water is as good for this as anything else.
-Apply an antibiotic cream, or ointment, onto the patches and the skin around them, two or three times a day, for 7-10 days until they clear up.
-Antibiotic creams such as mupirocin or fusidic acid will usually be prescribed.
-Retapamulin is a newer antibiotic cream that is occasionally used.
+Apply hydrogen peroxide 1% antiseptic cream, onto the patches and the skin around them, two or three times a day, for 5-7 days until they clear up.
+For people where the impetigo is worsening despite antiseptic cream, or in those with widespread impetigo, antibiotic creams such as mupirocin or fusidic acid may be prescribed and applied three or four times a day, for 5-7 days until they clear up.
 However, the bacteria that cause impetigo are becoming less likely to respond to these antibiotics than in the past.
-For this reason, creams containing antiseptics such as povidone iodine or chlorhexidine may be recommended as an alternative.
+For this reason, it is important we reserve antibiotics for when your doctor or nurse considers this necessary.

-Your doctor or nurse will decide whether you need a course of oral antibiotic tablets as well as the antibiotic ointment.
-This approach may be used if your impetigo is wide spread or is slow to get better with antibiotic applications alone, or keeps coming back.
-Antibiotics called flucloxacillin, erythromycin and cephalexin can be effective for widespread infection and are taken for at least 7 days.
-Penicillin can be added to the treatment if your impetigo is due to a streptococcal infection.
+Your doctor or nurse will decide whether you need a course of oral antibiotic tablets.
+This approach may be used if your impetigo is blistering, widespread or is slow to get better with antibiotic applications alone, or keeps coming back.
+Antibiotics called flucloxacillin, erythromycin and clarithromycin can be effective for wide spread infection and are prescribed for 5 days.
+Antibiotic treatment may be adjusted on return of swab results.

 What can be done to reduce the spread of impetigo?

-- Hygiene is important – always wash your hands after accidentally touching the area (and ask other people to do the same).
+- Hygiene is important – always wash your hands with soap after accidentally touching the area and ask other people to do the same.

-- Wash your hands before and after putting the antibiotic cream or ointment on the impetigo.
+- Wash your hands before and after putting the cream or ointment on the impetigo.

 - Don’t share towels, flannels etc. until the infection has cleared.
 Always use a clean cloth each time to dry the affected area.